adrelanos/aeternity-wiki/Understanding-Aeternity.md

 # What is Aeternity?

+(en)lightning smart contracts on a global scale

+The æternity blockchain is designed to deliver unmatched efficiency, transparent governance and global scalability´.

 # What is blockchain?
 (Highlevel)
 # What is special about Aethernity and how does it compare to other blockchains?